Holland & Belgium Bike & Boat: Bruges to Amsterdam

 What to Expect:

-The first part of today’s ride follows the River Vecht on small country lanes to Weesp.
-Here, enjoy a picnic lunch between two windmills before having the option to shuttle in the support vehicle to meet the barge in Amsterdam.
-Or continue cycling through Weesp and along the River Gaasp en route to Diemen.
-Here, this is another option to shuttle to meet the barge in Amsterdam.
-If you wish to cycle further, the route continues along the Amsterdam-Rhine canal all the way into the city.
-The barge docks close to the central railway station.
+The first part of today’s ride follows the River Vecht along small country lanes to the town of Weesp.
+Here, enjoy a picnic lunch between two windmills before choosing to either shuttle in the support vehicle to meet the barge in Amsterdam or continue cycling.
+If you continue, the route follows the River Gaasp toward Diemen, where there is another opportunity to shuttle to the barge.
+For those who wish to cycle the full distance, the route continues along the Amsterdam-Rhine Canal all the way into the city.
+The barge will be docked near Amsterdam’s central railway station.

 Included Meals: Breakfast, Lunch, Dinner

-After an included breakfast, your tour ends.
-It is important that you leave the barge no later than 9:00 a.m. so the crew can prepare for their next guests.
+After an included breakfast, your tour concludes.
+Please ensure you disembark the barge no later than 9:00 a.m., as the crew needs time to prepare for their next guests.
+For departure suggestions, please refer to your Vacation Preparation Handbook.

 Included Meals: Breakfast